gittyeric/autoslicer-prusa/README.md

 #### Restricting Print Settings to only some Printers

-If you want to restrict the upload of some _Print_ settings to only upload to some Printer types, you can follow the naming convention of `<Printer name>`-somePrintSettingsName and any gcode using somePrintSettingsName _Print_ settings will only be uploaded to `<Printer name>` printers.
+If you want to restrict the upload of some _Print_ settings to only upload to some Printer types, you can follow the naming convention of `<Printer name>-`somePrintSettingsName and any gcode using somePrintSettingsName _Print_ settings will only be uploaded to `<Printer name>` printers.
 Extending the example above, creating print settings named `mk2-fast` and `mk3-slow` will only upload gcodes with those print settings to `mk2` or `mk3` printers respectively.
+If none of your print settings start with a matching printer name, all print settings will be matched to all printers.

 ### Octoprint End-to-end Automation